stephnitis/reading-notes/code201/class-02.md

 ### Chapter 2: Basic JavaScript Instructions

 - A script is made up of a series of statements.
 Each statement is like a step in a recipe.
+- **Code blocks:** statements surrounded by curly braces
 - Scripts contain very precise instructions.
 For example, you might specify that a value must be remembered before creating a calculation using that value.
+- **Multi-Line Comments:** starting and ending with `*/`
+- **Single-Line Comments:** starting and ending with `//`
 - Variables are used to temporarily store pieces of information used in the script.
+They can be used to represent values in your script that are likely to change.
+The result is said to be calculated or computed using the data stored in the variables.
+- 6 Rules for Naming Variables:
+  1. The name must begin with a letter, dollar sign or an underscore.
+It must not start with a number.
+  2. The name can contain letters, numbers, dollar signs, or an underscore.
+You may not use a dash or a period.
+  3. You cannot use keywords or reserved words.
+Keywords are special words that  tell the interpreter to do something.
+For example, `var` is a keyword used to declare a variable.
+Reserved words are ones that may be used in a future version of JavaScript.
+  4. All variables are case sensitive, so `score` and `Score` would be different variable names.
+5. Use a name that describes the kind of information that the variable stores.
+  5. If your variable name is made up of more than one word, use a capital letter for the first letter of every word after the first word.
+You can also use an underscore between each word.
 - Arrays are special types of variables that store more than one piece of related information.
+You should consider using an array whenever you are working with a list or a set of values that are related to each other.
 - JavaScript distinguishes between numbers (0-9), strings (text), and Boolean values (true or fales).
 -Expressions evaluate into a single value.
 -Expressions rely on operators to calculate a value.